Knuth-Plass Justified Text on the Web

 Width Nesting DOM (ms) Canvas (ms) Speedup

 A caveat: canvas APIs cannot yet predict width changes from variable font wdth axis scaling, so full replacement of DOM correction remains an open problem.
-But for letter-spacing and scaleX-based glyph scaling, the results are promising.
+Users who prioritize performance at scale may consider transform: scaleX() for glyph scaling instead, which canvas can handle entirely without DOM involvement, though variable font wdth remains the highest typographic quality option.
+For letter-spacing and scaleX-based glyph scaling, the canvas results are promising.

 2. CSS typographic levers dramatically improve quality.
 Glyph scaling (±2%) and letter spacing (±0.0075em) give the optimizer enough flex to find consistently excellent solutions across all column widths.
 Without them, KP still beats CSS, but quality varies more.